puppetlabs/puppetlabs-stdlib/REFERENCE.md

 #### `deprecation(String $key, String $message)`

+Function to print deprecation warnings, Logs a warning once for a given key.

 The uniqueness key - can appear once.
 The msg is the message text including any positional information that is formatted by the user/caller of the method.